hemantcgupta/Dimensionless_Task/README.md

 ### Now, runs the Backend Server using below Command,
 Command: python manage.py runserver

-## All Frontend and Backend SetUp Done!!
+## Step 4 All Frontend and Backend SetUp Done!!
 Now Test The application,

 The data.csv has Stored in given below location, ..path\Dimensionless_Task\data.csv